Asgard-DP/Module-11-Challenge/README.md

 Answers to the questions in the instructions that you write in your Jupyter notebook.

-(Optional) A plot of a forecast for the company’s future revenue.
+A plot of a forecast for the company’s future revenue.